Creating a safe, healthy room for your child

 To create an environment that supports your children’s safe development, follow these guidelines on preparing a room for the arrival of a new child.

 When choosing the nursery room, keep the amount of light and noise in mind; it’s easier to create the proper environment in a quieter room that doesn’t face the street and gets little direct sunlight.
 Fresh air; protection from moisture, mold and other allergens; and proper light and noise levels should be the design priorities.

-The nursery should be designed to flush out airborne contaminants and prevent excessive moisture in the air, which can facilitate the growth of allergenic mold, according to the American College of Occupational and Environmental Medicine.
+The nursery should be designed to flush out airborne contaminants and prevent excessive moisture in the air, which can facilitate the growth of allergenic mold.

 Children’s hearing may be damaged by prolonged exposure to sounds above 80 to 90 decibels (dB), which is approximately the level of a telephone ringing, according to the AAP.
 The AAP recommends noise levels below 45 dB during the day (equivalent to light traffic) and below 30 dB while a child is sleeping (equivalent to whispering).

 Electrical appliances, wiring and outdoor power lines generate electromagnetic fields (EMFs), which have been correlated with negative health effects in many large-scale studies.
 The scientific community is divided on the health risks of EMFs, but we encourage precautions: limit the number of appliances in the nursery, keep electrical appliances and cords as far from the child’s crib as possible, keep the baby monitor at its farthest effective range from the child, and choose a room for the nursery that does not have an electrical service panel on an interior or exterior wall.